 Years 5 and 6 have been busy learning all about how to stay safe!
 They were able to take part in practical sessions where they learnt hands on first aid!
 They now know how to get help in an emergency and how to apply the recovery position.
 They have learnt lots of vital skills and had lots of fun whilst doing it!
 Below is a link for useful tips for parents and key tips to know in an emergency.
 Photos to follow :)

-The summer is coming!
+The winter is coming!

 Vodafone have published a service which helps to get teachers, parents and carers involved in the technology that young people enjoy.
 It aims to build children's confidence and resilience with these technologies to ensure they can get the very best out of the fast-moving digital world.
 For more information about this, please follow this link.